ezoehunt/manifest_testing/README.md

 Depending on the test's fictional app, you may need to validate the App Manifest as a hosted app or as a packaged app.
 Instructions below for both.

-Note: You don't need to do anything with the app structure or directories.
-The only file you'll be dealing with is the manifest.webapp

 ### Validate App Manifest for Hosted Fictional App

 1. Copy files from the gh-pages branch of this repo.